Drones in Fire Departments: The Step-by-Step Process the L.A. Fire Department Followed to Create Their Drone Program

 Major news organizations around the country picked the story up, and reported on the innovative approach the LAFD was taking to do everything they could to stop the fires.

-The story was so widely covered, and the LAFD is held in such high esteem, that at the time we speculated that the launch of their drone program could represent a tipping point that would lead to widespread adoption by other public agencies throughout the U.S., and possibly the world.
+The story was so widely covered, and the LAFD is held in such high esteem, that at the time we speculated that the launch of their use of drones could represent a tipping point that would lead to widespread adoption by other public agencies throughout the U.S., and possibly the world.

 We already have a group of firefighters FAA-certified to fly drones, and soon drones will be helping with structure and brush fires, and with accidents, water rescues, and a lot more.
 The L.A. drone program is going to be one of the biggest in the world.